PandoraJewelry/CodingStandards/README.md

 * Use ServiceBus to reduce direct coupling
 * Target system is responsible for maintaining sync process (if pull is used)

+## Javascript:
-## Prefer Typescript over plain javascript
+* Prefer Typescript over plain javascript
   * Easier to refactor
   * Compile time checking
   * Provides IntelliSense

-## Logging
+## Logging:
 * ???

 ## Architectural principles: